dmitrypol/dmitrypol.github.io/_drafts/processing-time-series-data.md

 {% highlight ruby %}
 {
   "_id" : ObjectId("5a497a00d2a93e49c8a01909"),
-    "common_attributes" : {
+  "params" : {
-        "app_id" : "292120af-c860-42fb-a9a3-622cc97cf72f",
-        "app_bundle_id" : "microsite",
+      "client_id" : "abc123",
-        "app" : "tmobile",
+      "event_type" : "click",
-        "app_version" : "newsplus",
+      "foo" : "bar",
-        "sdk_version" : "METRICS 0.9",
-        "device_model" : "browser",
+      "ip" : "55.108.213.2",
-        "os_version" : "Mozilla/5.0 (Linux; Android 6.0.1; SM-G550T Build/MMB29K) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/62.0.3202.84 Mobile Safari/537.36",
+      "os_version" : "Mozilla/5.0 (Linux; Android 6.0.1; SM-G550T Build/MMB29K)...",
-        "metric_source" : "METRICS 0.9",
-        "platform" : "Android"
+      ...
   },
+  {
+    "_id" : ObjectId("5a6babf6a6b37e593953a0b4"),
+    "params" : {
+        "client_id" : "xyz456",
+        "event_type" : "scroll",
+        ...
     }
+  },
+  ...
+}
 {% endhighlight %}

 Once data is in our DB we can write additional code to create rollup summaries and eventually delete the detailed records.

+There are several pros and cons with this approach.
+We MUST keep our API servers running at all times otherwise we will loose data.
+But we can stop the workers and messages will simply pile up in SQS.
+With SQS we pay per use so if we are running billions of messages this could become expensive.
+To start with we can build this as one application but scale API vs workers separately.
+When the app becomes bigger we can separate it into several microsites.

 ### ELB - S3 logs - Logstash - ElasticSearch

 Instead of building an API and a queue we can take server logs and extract parameters from them.
-We will setup a frontend Nginx web servers (also using ElasticBeanstalk for autoscaling).
-The ELB for our application will publish logs to S3 bucket every 5 minutes.
+We will setup a frontend Nginx web servers to simply load the 1x1 pixel (there will be no code on these servers).
+ELB will publish logs to S3 bucket every 5 minutes.
 From there log files will be picked up by Logstash and processed into ElasticSearch.
+Then we will build our reports, implement rollup indexes and snapshot data to different S3 bucket (backup and archiving).

 Terraform config.